Fun and adventure for young people and adult volunteers in Wanborough, Swindon

 Can Girls join Scouts?

 Yes, certainly!
 Scouts has been co-educational for many years now.
-Lots of girls are already enjoying the adventure in Old Town, and we also have a mixed leader team.
+Lots of girls are already enjoying the adventure in 1st Wanborough Scout Group, and we also have a mixed leader team.

 We encourage all family members to get involved.
-Whether it’s helping out occasionally as part of a parent rota, supporting trips or camps, or taking on a more regular leadership role, we are entirely dependent on volunteers to run our weekly meetings.
-Behind the scenes we are supported by an active Executive Committee.
+Whether it’s helping out occasionally, supporting trips or camps, or taking on a more regular role as part of our leader team, we are entirely dependent on volunteers to run our meetings.
+We’ve also got a Trustee Board, which provides our governance, as a charity.

 Is there a waiting list?